 - In places where regulations do not require face coverings, business owners can enforce the wearing of face coverings within the premises for the safety of employees and other customers.

-COVID-19 is the latest pandemic to impact the world with confirmed cases increasing exponentially everyday.
-In the absence of a vaccine, the best defence against COVID-19 is to ensure that recommended protocols are followed to prevent getting infected and control its spread. iAuditor by SafetyCulture is a powerful inspection tool that can help make sure that steps are taken to mitigate the spread of COVID-19.
-With iAuditor, you can:
+COVID-19 is the latest pandemic to impact the world with confirmed cases increasing exponentially every day.
+In the absence of a vaccine, the best defense against COVID-19 is to ensure that recommended protocols are followed to prevent getting infected and control its spread.
+SafetyCulture is a powerful inspection tool that can help make sure that steps are taken to mitigate the spread of COVID-19.
+With SafetyCulture, you can:

 - Follow recommended steps to prevent the further spread of COVID-19